lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 #### Load tag propagation and check

 For any load or atomic instructions, the tag from memory (`mem_t`) is copied to `rd_t` under the control of mask `LOAD_PROP`.
-This tag propagation ignores the width of the load and always override the whole `rd_t`.
+This tag propagation ignores the width of the load and always overrides the whole `rd_t`.
 A check is performed on `mem_t` if the mask `LOAD_CHCK` is non-zero.
 This feature can be used for compartment isolation, memory safety or data watch-points.